Overview of the Satir Change Model

-Furthermore, the Satir Change Model proposes a graph that has the criterion of team performance on the vertical axis and time on the horizontal axis.
-The graph tracks how the performance of employees improves along with time across the five stages of change that this model proposes.
+The Satir Change Model introduces a graph that charts team performance on the vertical axis and time on the horizontal axis.
+This graph tracks how employee performance evolves over time through the five stages of change proposed by this model.

 Moving forward, the five stages of the Satir Change Model are illustrated below